 Consider the accessibility of video and audio clips.

 To make video clips accessible to students or instructors who are deaf, captioning can be provided.
 Similarly, transcripts should be provided for audio clips.
 Audio description (a technique for verbally describing visual content) should be provided for those who are blind.
 More information on open and closed captioning can be found in the AccessIT Knowledge Base articles What is the difference between open and closed captioning? and Is it better to caption or transcribe educational multimedia?
 The National Center for Accessible Media (NCAM) has developed a free software tool called Media Access Generator (MAGpie) that allows multimedia specialists, publishing companies, and service providers to add captions, subtitles, and audio descriptions to their work.
 You can visit the MAGpie website to find out more information about the product's features and to download a free copy.

 Accessible design is good design.

 People without disabilities may have situational limitations that are similar to the limitations imposed by disabilities.
 For example, a student or instructor may need to access course content from a handheld computer, low resolution monitor, or slow modem connection.
 High graphic content may not be easily viewable by these individuals.
 Also, a student or instructor may need to access multimedia content in a noisy environment and may be better able to access audio if it's captioned or transcribed.
 Designing a distance learning course to be accessible to students and instructors with disabilities will make it more accessible to everyone.
-For more information on making distance learning courses accessible, consult the article Distance Learning: Universal Design, Universal Access, Steps Toward Making Distance Learning Accessible to Students and Instructors with Disabilities published in Information Technology and Disabilities, or the comprehensive document IMS Guidelines for Developing Accessible Learning Applications.
+For more information on making distance learning courses accessible, consult the article Distance Learning: Universal Design, Universal Access, Steps Toward Making Distance Learning Accessible to Students and Instructors with Disabilities published in Information Technology and Disabilities, How can I get started in making my distance learning course accessible to all students?, or the comprehensive document IMS Guidelines for Developing Accessible Learning Applications.